 Tension, and the creation of tension, is a skill the carries over into all aspects of training – whether you’re using a barbell, kettlebell, or your bodyweight.

-Tension – and specifically time under tension – has proven itself to me as the KEY ingredient to getting stronger.
+Tension – and specifically time under tension – has proven itself to US as the KEY ingredient to getting stronger.

-So, on these Fun Friday’s we’d use manageable training loads, but instead of doing singles, we’d throw in doubles, triples, and flows to increase the TUT.
+So, on these Fun Friday’s Grant and Coach Chris used manageable training loads, but instead of doing singles, they’d throw in doubles, triples, and flows to increase the TUT.

 Thus you get stronger without having to use heavier bells.
 A sample Friday session might look like this:

-“Plan Sinister” – as we called it – is something I will DEFINITELY come back to.
-In fact even now wonder why I’ve even stopped…
+“Plan Sinister” – as they called it – is something we come back to often.

 Optimizing The Getup: Punch the Clock

-As a self-coached athlete I view my body as a test-tube of sorts.
-It’s nice to know Plan Sinister worked so well, but I also love deadlifting, and snatching, and pull-ups, and so many other lifts!
+As a self-coached athlete Coach Chris viewed his body as a test-tube of sorts.
+It’s nice to know Plan Sinister worked so well, but Coach Chris also love deadlifting, and snatching, and pull-ups, and so many other lifts!

 As much as you might think you can do everything, you really can’t.

-However regardless of what program I’m on, Getup’s are a constant, whether it’s:
+However regardless of what program we’re on, Getup’s are a constant, whether it’s:

-Perhaps the best programming tip I could share is this:
+Perhaps the best programming tip we could share is this:

 Simplicity + Sustainability = Consistency